-Our 7-month-old Chocolate lab…had gotten spayed like three months ago, and we have noticed that her scar tissue is getting bigger.
+Q: Our 7-month-old Chocolate lab was spayed like three months ago, and we have noticed that her scar tissue is getting bigger.
 We want to know what that means and what we can do about it.
 Thank you so much.

-2) If the scar area appears to be getting bigger it could me a few things.
+Dr. H: If the scar area appears to be getting bigger it could mean a few things.
 One would be a hernia.
-Sometimes when a puppy or kitty is very active, especially after surgery, they can pop a stitch which can cause some of the fat tissue from the stomach to pop out causing a small swelling or sometimes even a large swelling.
-But you need to be careful because if more than one stitch breaks, sometimes intestines or other contents of the abdomen area can get trapped and cause severe problems.
-Another problem it could be is something called a seroma.
+Sometimes when a puppy or kitten is very active, especially after surgery, they can rupture a stitch which can cause some of the fat tissue from the stomach to pop out causing a small swelling or sometimes even a large swelling.
+But you need to be careful because if more than one stitch breaks, sometimes intestines or other contents of the abdominal area can get trapped and cause severe problems.
+Another possibility is something called a seroma.
 A seroma is a fluid filled bubble that can be caused by an active puppy’s stitches rubbing on the inside layers of the incision.
-This causes a swelling that can be drained by a vet and if placed on antibiotics and warm compresses, will go away on its own.
+This causes a swelling–which can be reduced by draining (your vet) and a regimen of antibiotics and warm compresses–and will go away on its own, without surgery.
 Finally, sometimes scar tissue can build up in the incision area also from internal rubbing of stitches.
-I hope this information helps you but what I would recommend would be to see your local veterinarian to have the surgery site looked at so that a decision could be made as to what may be causing the problem.
+I hope this information helps you, but I recommend you see your local veterinarian to have the surgery site looked at so that a proper assessment can be made.

-Also incorporate fish oil capsules into your dog’s diet. ½ capsule a day will bring natural oils back (omega 3 fatty acids).
+Dr. H: Make sure you don’t bathe your pet too much (no more than twice a month).
+Also, incorporate fish oil capsules (omega 3 fatty acids) into your dog’s diet. ½ capsule a day will bring natural oils back to your pet’s coat.

-My little Bishon, Buddy will be 7 years old this month, he is a rescue that I have had for 3 years now and he came from a puppy mill.
+Q: My little Bishon, Buddy, will be 7 years old this month.
+He is a rescue that I have had for 3 years now and he came from a puppy mill.
 He had been caged his whole life and was used for breeding.
-I’ve noticed lately that he won’t jump on the couch or on the bed and he has been a little slow on our walks, he doesn’t appear to be in pain, but I can tell he isn’t himself.
+I’ve noticed lately that he won’t jump on the couch or on the bed and he has been a little slow on our walks.
+He doesn’t appear to be in pain, but I can tell he isn’t himself.
 Is there something I should be doing for him?

-Bring Buddy to the vet to have his knees checked.
-Smaller dogs tend to have patellar luxations (AKA knee cap shifting when they move); most of the time there is nothing that can be done except for supplements that you can get at your local pharmacy.
+Dr. H: Bring Buddy to the vet to have his knees checked.
+Smaller dogs tend to have patellar luxations (AKA knee cap shifting when they move), most of the time there is nothing that can be done except for supplements, which you can get at your local pharmacy.
 If there are higher grade issues with the knees, surgery can always correct it.
 Your best bet is to take him to your local vet and have him checked out.

-Do you have a few unanswered questions about your pet?
+Do you have questions about your pet?
 Visit our ASK THE VET page and interact with our mobile unit staff.
-Submit your question and come back on March 1st to see what questions were selected to be answered!
+Submit your question and come back to see what questions were selected to be answered!